Table of Contents

-Data science is the talk of the town in the present-day world.
-It came into picture in 2008 when with the advancement of internet and device connectivity, immense flow of data was observed.
-A need for professionals who could handle and analyse the huge bulk of data of all kinds, was felt.
+Data Science Facts: Data science is the talk of the town in the present-day world.
+It came into the picture in 2008 when with the advancement of internet and device connectivity, an immense flow of data was observed.
+A need for professionals who could handle and analyze the huge bulk of data of all kinds was felt.

-Since then, data science has gained a great momentum with certain myths and facts associated with it.
+Since then, the Data science course has gained great momentum with certain myths and facts associated with it.
 We shall discuss some of those facts in this blog.

 The volume of data worldwide is growing at an astronomical rate.
 Data produced in the last two years alone is greater in volume than all of the data produced before that.
 This clearly shows how important it is to have data science roaring to handle this data eruption across the platforms.